 In the past few years there has been an apparent increase in the number of recorded wildfires occurring across the U.S. and their economic consequences.
-Indeed, during the first five months of 2020 there were 19,762 wildfires, compared with 14,968 wildfires during the same time period in 2019, resulting in more than double the amount of acreage burned.
-Along with its devastating human toll, the widely reported Camp Fire of 2018 caused insurable losses between \$8.5 billion and \$10.5 billion.
+Indeed, during 2020 there were 59,000 wildfires, compared with 50,500 wildfires during the same time period in 2019, resulting in more than double the amount of acreage burned.
+Additionally, there were 17,904 structures damaged due to wildfires in 2020 compared to 963 structures damaged in 2019 - again, nearly double the destruction in 2020 compared to 2019.

 Somewhat surprisingly, statistics (see chart below) compiled by the National Interagency Fire Center, indicate that in the past two years the number of wildfires actually has been lower than annual average for the past decade.
-(Note: The chart displays the number of wildfires in the U.S. for the first six months of each year.)
+(Note: The chart displays the number of wildfires in the U.S. for the past 10 years.)